 Our ability to attract new customers and increase revenue from existing customers depends in part on our ability to enhance and improve our existing platform and products, increase adoption and usage of our products and introduce new products.
 The success of any enhancements or new products depends on several factors, including timely completion, adequate quality testing, actual performance quality, market-accepted pricing levels, overall market acceptance, ease of use of the new product and trained customer support personnel who can assist customers with the new product.
 Enhancements and new products that we develop may not be introduced in a timely or cost-effective manner, may contain errors or defects, may require reworking features and capabilities, may have interoperability difficulties with our platform or other products or may not achieve the broad market acceptance necessary to generate significant revenue.
 Our ability to generate usage of additional products by our customers may also require increasingly sophisticated and more costly sales efforts.
 In addition, adoption of new products or enhancements may put additional strain on our customer support and success teams, which could require us to make additional expenditures related to further hiring and training.
-We also may invest in the acquisition of complementary businesses, technologies, services, products and other assets that expand the products that we can offer our customers.
-We may make these investments without being certain that they will result in products or enhancements that will be accepted by existing or prospective customers.
+We also may invest in the acquisition of complementary businesses, technologies, services, products or enhancements that will be accepted by existing or prospective customers.
 If we are unable to successfully enhance our existing platform and products to meet evolving customer requirements, increase adoption and usage of our products or develop new products, or if our efforts to increase the usage of our products are more expensive than we expect, then our business, results of operations and financial condition would be adversely affected.